k15a/playgrounds/Readme.md

 ## JSX

-We support JSX for both React and Preact.
-We decide which JSX pragma we use based on the imports of the file.
+We support JSX for React, Preact and Inferno.
+We decide which transform we use based on the imports of the file.
 If you import from `react` we will transform JSX to `React.createElement`.
-If you import from `preact` we tranform JSX to `h`.
+If you import from `preact` we transform JSX to `h`.
+If you import from `inferno` we transform JSX to `Inferno.createVNode`.
 Otherwise we will disable all JSX transforms.

 ## Automatic Node Package Installation